 Mmmm … that TV commercial makes you want to run out and get two all-beef patties loaded with the fixings on a sesame seed bun.
 But after a trip through the drive-thru, you realize your burger doesn’t look anything like the one in the commercial.

-McDonald’s Canada doesn’t dispute that the burgers sold in its restaurants look vastly different from those in its ads.
-A main reason, they say, is that a burger photo shoot may take hours.
-You can watch this video showing how the company’s ad department painstakingly arranges every pickle, melts the cheese and then squirts on ketchup with a syringe.
+For starters, a burger photo shoot may take hours.
+The company’s ad department painstakingly arranges every pickle, melts the cheese and then carefully applies ketchup with a syringe.

 Meanwhile, your burger was slapped together in 30 seconds by a teenager rushing to keep up with a drive-thru line that is running 10 cars deep.
 Of course your burger doesn’t look beautiful.